-Audit log files shall be generated for events relating to the security and services of the CA. Where possible, the security audit logs shall be automatically generated.
-Where this is not possible, a logbook, paper form, or other physical mechanism shall be used.
-All security audit logs, both electronic and non-electronic, shall be retained and made available during compliance audits.
+Audit logs will be generated for events relating to the security and services of the CA. Where possible, the audit logs will be automatically generated.
+Where this is not possible, a logbook, signed scripts, paper form, or other physical mechanism will be used.
+The security audit logs, both electronic and non-electronic, will be retained and made available during compliance audits.